CORBISIER, KIM

 1985, Anderlecht (Belgium) — 2012, Budapest

-Kim Corbisier, who died tragically early at the age of 27, had a serious career ahead of her.
-Already during his university years, he received numerous scholarships (Amadeus Artistic Scholarship, Erasmus, later the Strabag Artists' Prize, then the solo exhibition in Kogart), his works have been featured in group exhibitions in Moscow, Kiev and Marseille, among others.
+Kim Corbisier, who tragically died at the age of 27, had a distinguished career ahead of her.
+Even during her university years, she received prestigious awards and grants, including the Amadeus Artists' Scholarship, the Erasmus Scholarship, the Strabag Artists' Prize, and her work was exhibited in group shows in cities such as Moscow, Kyiv, and Marseilles.

 Medios sociales